Episode 5: Policy Solutions for a Values-Based Food System

-In the past year, COVID-19 has pushed food insecurity rates in the United States to unprecedented levels, particularly among BIPOC households.
-To move from food access toward food justice, we need a collaborative effort among community organizations, food policy councils, anchor institutions, and local government to acknowledge structural racism in the food system and commit to transformative change.
+In the past year, COVID-19 has pushed food insecurity in the United States to unprecedented levels, particularly among BIPOC households.
+To move from food access toward food justice, we need a collaborative effort among community organizations, food policy councils, and local government to acknowledge structural racism in the food system and commit to transformative change.
 The goal of this webinar is to equip participants with action steps to operationalize the values of racial equity and a valued workforce in food system policy.

 This webinar is for members of community organizations, food policy councils, anchor institutions, and local governments who want to learn new tools and practices to support a values-based and people-centered food system.

 - Nessia Berner Wong, senior policy analyst, ChangeLab Solutions (moderator)

 - Jose Oliva, campaigns director, HEAL Food Alliance